-For more information about program requirements and courses, call an East College advisor at 480/727-1515, send e-mail to east.college@asu.edu, or access the Web site at www.east.asu.edu/ecollege/appliedpsych.
+For more information about program requirements and courses, call an East College advisor at 480/727-1515, or access the Web site at www.east.asu.edu/ecollege/ appliedpsych.

-For PGS courses and additional PSY courses, see "Department of Psychology," page 428.
+For PGS courses and additional PSY courses, see "Department of Psychology," page 437.